Table of Content

 In the above Image SQL Mirroring implementation is done on a single server.
 The only limitation of this implementation is if Server -1 (primary server) gets down then both databases are not accessible.

-Both the databases between the Principal and the mirrored database are in sync.
+Principal and Mirror databases are in sync with each other.
 If you apply to commit to any one of the databases then its applications including all its activities will continue as it is, there won’t be any change in operations or functioning.
 It reduces the processing speed of the transaction as it chooses the nearest server to fetch data and that can be anyone- either primary or mirrored.
 It is highly secure as one needs to complete any given task on both servers so there cannot be conflicts.

 It works the same as above but the main objective of this is whenever the principal database gets failover then the mirrored database becomes a principal database.
 It reduces processing speed because the transactions must be completed on both servers.

 In the above two modes, synchronous operations are occurring while in this mode we are having an asynchronous operation.
 In this mode, data is initially written/committed on the Principal database and then it is transferred to the mirror database.
 You will get this mode on SQL Server Enterprise Edition.